King John I of England 1167-1216

 Almost as soon as he inherited the throne, he became obsessively paranoid.

-As King, John proved to be quite the bastard, earning a reputation for greed, cowardice, vanity, and cruelty.
+As King, John proved to be a pain in the *@$!&#, earning a reputation for greed, cowardice, vanity, and cruelty.
 He got a sick kick out of torturing others in creative ways, but never got his own hands dirty.
-He would lock accused ‘criminals’ away in dungeons to die of starvation, blinding his prisoners with vinegar, hanging his subjects by their thumbs, and roasting people alive just for the hell of it.
+He would lock accused ‘criminals’ away in dungeons to die of starvation, blinding his prisoners with vinegar, hanging his subjects by their thumbs, and roasting people alive just for kicks.
 If he ever heard a rumor that someone had even hinted that his mother was fat, he’d not only drag them behind a horse for a few miles before hanging them, he’d do the same to their entire family, apparently sharing Steven Seagal’s definition of justice: overkill.